 What is Airbnb?

 So what exactly is Airbnb, if you aren’t familiar?
 It’s an online marketplace where you can find temporary rentals of other people’s homes, hostels, bed and breakfasts and even hotel rooms.
-While I do not usually care to stay in a hotel when I travel, I believe renting someone’s home for a lot cheaper is what I would prefer because I travel for the experiences of what that place I have traveled to has to offer, not where I am sleeping.
+While I am not adamant about always staying in a hotel when I travel, I believe renting someone’s home for a lot cheaper is what I would prefer because I travel for the experiences of what that place I have traveled to has to offer, not where I am sleeping.
 Over the years, I have grown to love nature more and to be grateful for what I have instead of wanting what I don’t have and wanting luxury.

 Airbnb is great because there’s so much places you can find that suits your comfort level of how you would like to live.
 They also have rentals that offer luxurious accommodations like a balcony view, pool and sometimes pretty rooms that you can lounge around in.